 Dmitri Tcherbadji has a theory.
 It goes back decades, and stems from film photographers having to overcome a technical issue with their gear.
 Come read and learn what that is.

-This edition of Get Your Work On features Mitchel Lensink's landscapes from his hometown of Amersfoort, in The Netherlands.
+This guest post features Mitchel Lensink’s landscapes from his hometown of Amersfoort, in The Netherlands.

 Mitchel typically hits the streets after the rain has stopped to take advantage of the puddles.
 The process – using reflections to creatively shoot a small yet distinctive Dutch town – produces a look that I now find instantly recognisable.